manifold-systems/manifold/docs/manifold-templates.md

 | section        | `<%@ section mySection(optional-params) %>` | Creates a sub-template within the template, that can be called from other templates |
 | layout         | `<%@ layout template-name %>`               | Specifies the template in which the declaring template nests its content            |
 | content        | `<%@ content %>`                            | Used in a `layout` template, denotes where the content of a nested template renders |

-A more detailed explanation of various directive types [can be found below.](#directive-types)

 <a id="directive-keywords" class="toc_anchor"></a>